LaurentVrevin/CalendarWithCompose/README.md

 -   Navigation buttons to **switch between months**.
 -   Highlights the **current day** with a circular background.
 -   Days from the **current month** are displayed in bold, while those from adjacent months are grayed out.
+-   Month and year selection via a **custom picker dialog**.
+-   A "Today" button to reset the calendar to the current month.
 -   **Clean Architecture** implementation for better maintainability and scalability.

 ----------